-The closing and merging minority primary schools are another in the part of education.
-According to a new legislation put in effect in 2011 primary schools are closing down or merging every year with an excuse that the primary schools have a lack of students.
+The closing and merging minority primary schools are another problem in education.
+According to a new legislation put in effect in 2011, primary schools are closing down or merging every year with an excuse that the primary schools have a lack of students.
 However, there is a paradox that the same legislation does not concern the Greek primary schools.

-Another sad point is that there are only two minority high schools in Komotini (Gümülcine) and Xanthi (İskeçe) which contain about 1200 students.
+Another sad point is that there are only two minority high schools in Komotini (Gümülcine) and Xanthi (İskeçe) and they have about 1200 students.
 It is obvious that only two minority high schools are insufficient for students who live in a 150.000 populated society.
 The promise of the Prime Minister Alexis Tsipras on solving this problem ended with a disappointment as there were only opened 3 more classrooms in the Minority High School of Xanthi.

 One of the most important issues is the lack of qualified teachers.
-Before 2002 it there was teachers assigned by Turkey according to an agreement which was also valid for the Greek Minority in Istanbul.
+Before 2002, there were teachers assigned by Turkey according to an agreement which was also valid for the Greek Minority in Istanbul.
 After that time on, assigning teachers by Turkey was forbidden.

 The last problem is about the school books.
-The school books are not updated in the minority high schools, therefore it makes impossible the adaptation to the era.
-The problem of the school books is not only that they are not updated, but there are also same censored words.
-For example, some provinces in Turkey like Istanbul, Ankara, and İzmir are replaced with Athens, Thessaloniki, and Kavala.» Other NewsTurks in Greece still being denied their rights'Over 340,000 Syrians returned home from Turkey'Paradigm shift in Austria’s security politics vis-à-vis IslamGreek PM vows to revise asylum policiesTweets by milletworld
+The school books are not updated in the minority high schools, therefore it makes the adaptation to the era impossible.
+The problem of the school books is not only that they are not updated, but there are also some censored words.
+For example, some provinces in Turkey like Istanbul, Ankara, and İzmir are replaced with Athens, Thessaloniki, and Kavala.» Other NewsTurkish doctors find link between COVID-19,helicobacterTurkish cargo ship hijacked by pirates off NigeriaReal Madrid head coach Zidane tests positive for virusTurkic Council hails Caspian energy dealTweets by milletworld